-Host: So basically it’s a cheat sheet to one ticker profits every week?
+Host: So basically, it’s a cheat sheet to One-Ticker Payouts every week?

-Nate: Exactly...
-I’m also including a 2nd report called The $2.7 Million Dollar Profit System.
+Nate: Exactly.
+I’m also including a second report called “The $2.7 Million Profit System.”

-This report goes over exactly how I turned $37k into $2.7 million dollars.
-It's my ultimate secret that will change the way that you aim to grow your money.
+This report goes over exactly how I turned $37K into $2.7 million.
+It’s my ultimate secret that will change the way you aim to grow your money.

 Host: I need to get my hands on that!
-You mentioned that Founding Members were going to get one more report?
+And you mentioned that Founding Members were going to get one more report?
 [REPORT GRAPHIC HERE] Nate: Yes!
 Finally, I know that some people watching are new to trading options...
-And that’s perfectly fine because I put together a 3rd report called How To Profitably Trade Options (The Easy Way) [REPORT GRAPHIC HERE]
+And that’s perfectly fine, because I put together a third report called “How to Profitably Trade Options (the Easy Way).”
+[REPORT GRAPHIC HERE]

 It covers everything you need to know about trading options profitably...

-How do set up an options trading account (in the case you don’t have one yet)...
+How to set up an options trading account (in case you don’t have one yet)...

-How to minimize fees down to $0.
+How to minimize fees down to $0...

-How to minimize risk.
+And how to minimize risk.

 And look...
-You can certainly be profitable with One Ticker Payouts simply investing in the stock alone...
+You can certainly be profitable with One-Ticker Payouts simply by investing in the stock alone...
 But as I demonstrated earlier...
 With options, the earnings potential is just far too massive to pass up.
-We’re talking about 4%and 1,028% over the same time frame.
-And with this new report... you’ll learn how to trade them successfully.
-All three of these reports are yours when you become a founding member of the Profit Surge Trader
+We’re talking about the difference between an 8% gain and an extraordinary gain of as much as 1,028% over the same time frame... which, frankly, most investors might never get a chance to see in their lifetimes.
+And with this new report... you’ll learn how to trade options successfully.
+All three of these reports are yours when you become a Founding Member of Profit Surge Trader.

-Your Special Founding Member’s Deal:
+Your Special Founding Member Deal:

-Host: So folks... this is your exclusive invitation to become a founding member of Nate’s brand new research service Profit Surge Trader.
+Host: So folks... this is your exclusive invitation to become a Founding Member of Nate’s brand-new research service, Profit Surge Trader.

-One year of Profit Surge Trader retails for just $.
+One year of Profit Surge Trader retails for just $997.

 That’s a far better deal than some of the $5,000 trading services you’ll find out there.
 Nate: And today...
-I’ve put together an even better price.
-Exclusive to founding members.
+I’ve put together an even better price that’s exclusive to Founding Members.

 Host: Oh yeah?
-Nate: Look I get people are struggling right now.
-And even today we talked about just how bad things can get over the next couple of years.
-I really believe that this cutting-edge service can add real meaningful profits to people’s lives every week.
-That’s why if you join as a founding member... you can get access to Profit Surge Trader for an entire year for just $79.
+Nate: Look, I get people are struggling right now.
+And even today, we talked about just how bad things could get over the next couple of years.
+I really believe that this cutting-edge service can add real, meaningful profits to people’s lives every week.
+That’s why, if you join as a Founding Member... you can get access to Profit Surge Trader for an entire year for just $79.

-Host: Just $79 dollars???
-That’s more than a $500 discount.
-Nate: Dead serious.
+Host: Just $79???
+That’s more than a $900 discount.
+Nate: I’m dead serious.
 I’ve done everything I could do to make this service the biggest bang for your buck.
 Host: You can say that again...
-I know the struggle.
+Nate: I know the struggle.
 When I was still a construction worker, I didn’t have much cash.
 I get it.

 $79 is essentially the cost of getting this video in front of you.
 It’s the lowest price my publisher will allow – they have to keep the lights on too.

-So if cost is the only thing between you and a better life...
+So if the cost is the only thing between you and a better life...

-I’m more than happy to offer this discount Nate is going to be trading LIVE 52 weeks out of the year...
+I’m more than happy to offer this discount.
+Host: Nate is going to be trading LIVE 52 weeks out of the year...
 Every Monday at noon...
-And each of those weeks you’re going get a trade recommendation.
+And each of those weeks, you’re going to get a trade recommendation.
 If you do the math... that comes out to just $1.52 per week!
-Nate: There is a catch though...
+Nate: There is a catch, though...
 If you want this deeply discounted price...
-And the 3 exclusive reports I put together...
+And the three exclusive reports I put together...